Phone in Rice Myth – How to Save Wet Electronics

 You may have heard the rumor.
 The myth.
-The best chance of saving a phone that has been dropped in water is to quickly throw it into a bag of uncooked rice, kitty litter, or couscous and let it sit over night.
+The best chance of saving a phone that has been dropped in water is to quickly throw it into a bag of uncooked rice, kitty litter, or couscous and let it sit overnight.
 But the truth is that by the time morning rolls around you probably have neither a rescued phone or ready to serve sticky rice.
 So what’s the story behind some of these home remedies if you don’t have a waterproof phone but accidentally submerge it in water?

-Using a wet sponge they tested seven different household products; cat litter, couscous, classic oatmeal, instant oatmeal, instant rice, silica gel, and uncooked rice.
-We don’t know why they didn’t test any of these methods on actual phones… But either way, they found out that none of them were really effective, and that leaving the sponge in the open air was the most efficient way for water to dissipate.
+Using a wet sponge they tested seven different household products as drying agents; cat litter, couscous, classic oatmeal, instant oatmeal, instant rice, silica gel, and uncooked rice.
+We don’t know why they didn’t test any of these methods on actual water damaged phones… But either way, they found out that none of them were really effective, and that leaving the sponge in the open air was the most efficient way for water to dissipate.
 So what do we learn?
 Not even the all-powerful rice is that good at absorbing water.

 Now to the more important part of the experiment.
-After fully submerging nine phones (iPhones and Samsung Galaxy’s), they opened them up, shook them out and left them to dry overnight.
+After fully submerging nine phones into water (iPhones and Samsung Galaxy’s), they opened them up, shook them out and left them to dry overnight.
 Some survived but showed serious cosmetic issues, and as expected, some died.
-But to the surprise of the testers, they found many of the phones had water trapped underneath the battery and other electronic components.
+But to the surprise of the testers, they found many of the phones had water trapped underneath the battery and other electronic components of the devices.
 In just one night, this hidden water started the irreversible and deadly cycle of corrosion.

 Gazelle concludes by posing a question, “So, what can increase the chances that my phone will survive water?”
 The response?
 “We recommend focusing on shaking, blowing, or vacuuming as much water out of the phone as you can before trying to dry out your device.
 You should only rely on drying agents such as silica gel or rice to absorb the last few drops of residual moisture.”

-In other words, if your phone gets in water, frantically shake it, anxiously blow in it, and pray that the electronic gods spare your baby’s life.
+In other words, to save your phone if it gets in water, frantically shake it, anxiously blow in it, and pray that the electronic gods spare your baby’s life.
 We’d also recommend removing the battery of a water-damaged phone while saving your phone.

 Discover how HZO can protect your product